HotPocketHPE/mhguide/README.md

 **Focus on efficiency.** Stylish moments are possible, but they take the backseat in MH: the focus is on playing quick and clean.

 **Variable difficulty!** Early progression can be easy, while later hunts significantly up the challenge.
 Optional content in many games will truly test your skill, but if you need help, build your armor defensively or play in multiplayer!

-## How to Use This Guide

-This guide is split into a number of broad sections.

-[Simple Tips for Starting Out](#simple-tips-for-starting-out) are general tips useful for any new player, reading them is highly recommended.

-[Basics of Dealing Damage](#basics-of-dealing-damage) goes over the ingredients of the damage formula, and how you can influence them in and out of hunts.

-[Basics of Armor and Skills](#basics-of-armor-and-skills) is a quick rundown on what to look for when building an armor set.

-[Basics of Preparation](#basics-of-preparation) explains how to prepare yourself before each hunt.

-[Hunting Fundamentals](#hunting-fundamentals) is a guide to the fundamental aspects and techniques of the MH combat system.

 # Simple Tips for Starting Out